 - Forge an artistic vision that’s specific, realistic, and altruistic.

-- Discover ways that you can create value in society through your music.
+- Create value in society through your music, affecting diverse people.

 - Differentiate yourself from others in your genre.